Çifteli

-The çifteli is frequently used by Albanians in weddings and at concerts, as well as by many musicians, such as Nikollë Nikprelaj.
+The çifteli is a common folk instrument played in weddings and at concerts similar to the related instruments like bağlama or cura.
+It is mainly used in folk music (in particular Albanian folk music) as well as in various musical styles such as the performances of Nikollë Nikprelaj.
 It is also used to accompany Albanian epics and ballads.

 Construction

 Çifteli vary in size, but are most often tuned to B3 and E4 (comparable to the top two strings of a guitar, which is classically tuned as "E2 A2 D3 G3 B3 E4").
 Usually the lower string is played as a drone, with the melody played on the higher string.
 The çifteli is a fretted instrument, but unlike most, it is not fretted in a chromatic scale (one fret per semitone), but rather in a diatonic scale, with seven notes to the octave.

+The çifteli is a microtonal instrument, with makam Hüseyni being used on some çiftelis.

 Etymology

-The term çifteli is derived from Albanian "çift" ("double, pair") and "teli" ("wire, string"), so it takes the name from the number of strings used.
+The term çifteli and çiftetelli are derived from Turkish çift ('double') and tel ('wire', 'string'), with the Turkish suffix -li ('with'), so çiftetelli means 'with doubled strings', it takes the name from the number of strings used.

 History

-The çifteli originates from Albanian territories.
-It delivers a unique sound, melody and accompanies singing.
-The çifteli has an origin distinct from that of the instrument called "bağlama" (or "saz").